pranav-gautam/ready-to-eat/README.md

 # ready-to-eat
-In this prroject we created a website to order food from the college cafeteria.
+In this project we created a website to order food from the college cafeteria.